Marriage is tricky business. Marriage with little ones around can be even harder at times.

 7. Are you doing everything you can to make sure your basic needs are met?
 You cannot give from an empty well.
 Take time make sure you are taking care of you!
 Are you getting enough sleep?
 Are you drinking enough water?
 Are you getting time you need (extrovert- time with friends, introvert- time to yourself)?

 6. Quality time over quantity of time.
 Make the time you do get to be in each other’s space really count!
 Can you commute together?
 How about waking up 20 minutes early to have some quiet time together before you have to start your day?

 5. Get creative with your dates!
 One my my favorite dates is the “couch date”.
 One of us runs and gets take out while the other puts Malone to bed.
-We cozy up with a new to us movie or tv show and just spend uninterpreted time (aka no laptops or Iphones) together.
+We cozy up with a new to us movie or tv show and just spend uninterpreted time together.
 We also take time once in awhile to have lunch together while Malone is at school.
 A date doesn’t have to be a night out on the town!

 3. Dream with the them, dream for them.
 Pray with them, pray for them.

 2. This one is probably the toughest for me- but be slow to anger and quick to forgive.
 Be controlled in your speech and generous with your encouragement.
 The best example I can think of is the story of a man who told his son to drive a nail into a fence every time he lost his temper.
 He ended up with several nails in the fence.
 Eventually he began to control his temper so his dad had him start pulling the nails out of the fence.
 The nails were gone, but the damage was clearly visible.
 You can read the whole story here.
 Actually, this is probably they way you want to treat everyone, not just your spouse.

 1. Be intimate with one another.
 And I mean more than just physically.
 Be open with your spouse about your thoughts, feelings, and desires.
 Don’t ever let them wonder what you’re thinking, let them know!